mr-ditters/Adafruit-GFX-Library-ESP-IDF/README.md

 	WString.cpp
 	WString.h

+This is currently used in my project [Cale-idf](https://github.com/martinberlin/cale-idf) and the [ESP-IDF epaper component](https://github.com/martinberlin/CalEPD).
 If someone knows C++ OOP better than me maybe is a better way to implement this without this libraries.
 The good thing is that this is working and might be a good start if you want to use fonts or geometric functions in ESP-IDF like drawCircle, drawPixel, etc.
 To implement print / println after extending Adafruit GFX you should add this functions.
 Eg. in an epaper driver implementation
    // epd.h